MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

    :::image type="content" alt-text="This screenshot is of the card toolbox section that displays third party cards." source="../media/connections/third-party-card-toolbox.png":::

 1. While in edit-mode, select **+ Add** card from the dashboard.
-2. You’ll see third-party options in the **Suggested cards** section.
+2. You see third-party options in the **Suggested cards** section.
 Select one of the cards that’s displayed or browse more cards by selecting **Add more cards**.
 3. Request the cards you’d like to add to the toolbox and the requests will be sent to the App Catalog Admin for their approval.
-4. You will receive an email to confirm if your request has been approved or denied.
+4. You'll receive an email to confirm if your request has been approved or denied.
-5. Once your request has been approved, refresh the page  and you’ll see the new card display in the toolbox.
+5. Once your request has been approved, refresh the page, and you see the new card display in the toolbox.

 #### Option 2: Acquire the app from a Microsoft AppSource or the SharePoint store

 You can acquire apps from third- party developers by browsing the [Microsoft AppSource](https://appsource.microsoft.com/marketplace/apps?product=sharepoint) or [SharePoint store](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289) (recommended).

-- If you are building a dashboard, you can [request the app directly](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289), but you will need approval from an admin of the tenant-level app catalog to continue with the installation
+- If you're building a dashboard, you can [request the app directly](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289), but you'll need approval from an admin of the tenant-level app catalog to continue with the installation
-- If you are an **admin** of a tenant-level app catalog, you can deploy business apps directly.
+- If you're an **admin** of a tenant-level app catalog, you can deploy business apps directly.

 [Get step-by-step guidance](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/explore-and-deploy-sharepoint-framework-solutions-from-partners/ba-p/2645289) on how to request and deploy an app, and add an app to your site.
 For tenant admin, [learn how to manage apps](/sharepoint/use-app-catalog#work-with-sharepoint-store-apps) in the App Catalog.